fvarrato/OpenConSwiss.github.io/README.md

 ## About the website

 Adapted for the OpenCon Swiss Satellite from the [github.com/gdg-x/zeppelin](https://github.com/gdg-x/zeppelin) template.
+(An earlier version of the website forked [t413/SinglePaged](https://github.com/t413/SinglePaged).)

 Background pictures from [unplash.com](https://unsplash.com/).
 In no particular order: